golemfactory/golem-docs/src/pages/docs/templates/example-template.md

 ## Another example

 In the example tell:
-- why reader might use it
+- Why readers might use it
 - how he should use it
-- point to outcome
+- Point to outcome
-- point to interesting things that can tell more about he network
+- Point to interesting things that can tell more about the network

 ## Showing variants